 Next time you’re in the mood for a shrimp cocktail appetizer, give this Mexican version a try.
-Campechana Mexican Shrimp Cocktail is an authentic Mexican appetizer chock full of tomatoes, jalapeno, cucumber and more.
-Let’s take a look:
+Campechana is an authentic Mexican seafood appetizer chock full of tomatoes, jalapeno, cucumber and more.

 What is Campechana?

-Campechana is a Mexican shrimp cocktail recipe that is tomato based.
-It’s a Mexican mixed seafood cocktail.
-It can be made with baby octopus, oysters, mussels, shrimp, scallops, or white fish.
-Campechana contains fresh chopped vegetables.
+Campechana is a traditional tomato based Mexican shrimp cocktail recipe that contains fresh chopped vegetables.
+Campechana can also be made with baby octopus, oysters, mussels, scallops, or white fish, making it a Mexican mixed seafood cocktail.
 The idea for Campechana comes from Campeche, a Mexican State on the Yucatan peninsula where fresh seafood cocktails are served beach side.
+Also known as cocktail de camerones.

 Imagine a brothy tomato based citrus salsa, swimming with plump tender shrimp, creamy avocado, crunchy with celery and cucumber, and some spicy peppers.